awslabs/aws-cloudfront-extensions/docs-ig/en/cost.md

 ### Example 2: Pre-warm 200 resources in one month, the size of each resource is 1GB

-As of August 2022, the estimated cost of using this solution is $11.78 per month in the US East (N. Virginia) Region (excludes free tier).
+As of March 2023, the estimated cost of using this solution is $11.78 per month in the US East (N. Virginia) Region (excludes free tier).

 |  Service  | Dimensions | Cost/Month |
 |  ----  | ----  | ----  |